4.5 green stars Rated Excellent 4.8 out of 5 rating

 What happens at the end of the fixed term?

-This is normally higher than other fixed-rate mortgages on the market, so it's usually best to remortgage to another deal to save money.
+You're moved onto your lender's standard variable rate, which is usually higher.
+This is normally more expensive than other fixed-rate deals on the market, so it's usually best to remortgage to a new deal rather than let it happen.

 Can you leave a fixed-rate mortgage early?